API DocumentationDocumentation for developing SailfishOS applications

 Sailfish OS provides the Sailfish OS MDM Framework to allow permitted MDM applications to apply restrictive policies or to manually enable, disable, or trigger specific functionality on the device.

 Disclaimer!
 The 2nd party API provided by MDM Framework is still in active development and to some extent subject to change.
 Normal 3rd party API backward compatibility promises don't hold.
-Follow Together Jolla release notes and Sailfish OS Developers mailing list to get notified of API changes.
+Follow Sailfish OS Forum release notes to get notified of API changes.

 Using the Sailfish OS MDM Framework